When I first began to struggle with anxiety and panic attacks, I thought life as I knew it was over.

-I began to live as my most true self and gosh…I’m so glad that I did.
+I began to live as my most true self and god…I’m so glad that I did.

 My anxiety is a part of me

-It’s been almost two years since my first panic attack and I’m happy to say I’m doing really well.
+It’s been four years since my first panic attack and I’m happy to say I’m doing really well.
 In truth, my life is the best it’s ever been.

 I am happy with who I am and I wouldn’t be this way at all if it weren’t for my anxiety.